 Planned Value: Planned value is the range of project cost and schedule estimates in the project work at any point.
 However, the project baseline of cost and schedule are linked to the physical work and approved budget.
 It can be calculated as cumulative and current.
 It’s also referred to as the Budgeted cost of the work performed.

 Actual Costs: It is also known as actual expenses or expenditures.
 It’s the actual cost incurred for the execution of project activities.
 It helps to see what has been spent with reference to the planned value.
 These can also be computed in two ways; cumulative and current actual costs.
-Also; referred to as Actual Cost of the Work Performed.
+Also; referred to as the Actual Cost of the Work Performed.

 Earned Value: It’s the quantitative analysis of the work performed until the date.
 In other words, it indicates the accomplishments of project work.
 Similar to PV and AC, EV can also be computed in two ways; Cumulative and Current Earned Values.
 Earned value can also be referred to as the Budgeted Cost of Work Performed.